 If you were recently involved in a car accident, you are likely facing many challenges, from getting the medical care you need to having your car repaired to managing your everyday expenses while you are out of work recovering from your injuries.
-At Metzger Wickersham, we understand the difficulties you are facing, and we are here to help.
+At Metzger Wickersham, our car accident lawyers in Harrisburg understand the difficulties you are facing, and we are here to help.

 Since 1888, our firm has been helping the people of Pennsylvania protect their rights and fight for the justice they deserved.
 We are proud of our longstanding history in the community, along with our reputation for client-focused service and aggressive legal advocacy.
 We can help you navigate the process of filing a personal injury claim after a serious car accident, and we are dedicated to helping you maximize your recovery so that you can get back on your feet.

 If you were involved in a car accident, no matter how seemingly minor or serious, there are several steps you should take right away to protect yourself, your rights, and your recovery.

 After a car accident, to the best of your ability, do the following: